MIDS-scaling-up/v2/week10/hw/README.md

 To submit a job to a spark cluster, you will need to use the $SPARK_HOME/bin/spark-submit command.
 See https://spark.apache.org/docs/latest/submitting-applications.html for details.
 For your SparkJava8Example example, the command would be:

 ```
-$SPARK_HOME/bin/spark-submit --master spark://spark1:7077 --class spark.SparkJava8Example job.jar /root/coursework/week6/hw/apache_spark_introduction/moby10b.txt /root/output
+$SPARK_HOME/bin/spark-submit --master spark://spark1:7077 --class spark.SparkJava8Example job.jar /root/coursework/week10/moby10b.txt /root/output
 ```

-For the following problems, you may create a single job or a series of jobs

-*Question 6:* The text file moby10b.txt is the The Project Gutenberg Etext of Moby Dick.
-This file contains a Gutenberg    preamble.
-Write a job that removes or filters out all the lines until the text "MOBY DICK; OR THE WHALE" and write this new RDD to disk.
-How many lines does our filtered file have?

-*Question 7:* Using your filtered RDD, count the number of words.
-Non-letter characters (only a-z should be included) should be removed.

-*Question 8:* Find the number of times each letter is used.
-The results should be sorted alphabetically, from a to z.

-*Question 9:* Find the number of times each letter is used.
-The results should be sorted from most frequent to least frequent.

-*Question 10:* Rewrite the filtered file such that each line is mirrored or reversed.
-What are the first 20 lines of the mirrored RDD?

 ## Submission
-Submit a document with your answers to the problems, the access information to your spark cluster, and the steps to run your job(s) for questions 6 - 10.
+Submit a document with your answers to the problems, the access information to your spark cluster, and the steps to run your job(s) for questions 1-5.